SC34 Electrical Safety

 • the authorisation for live working is documented.

-Where live working is considered necessary the Electrical Authorising Engineer shall ensure that a documented risk assessment is undertaken before giving written authority for work on or near live electrical equipment.
-The Electrical Authorising Engineer shall ensure that the people undertaking the work are thoroughly familiar with the risk assessment and that an accompanying safety person is appointed.
+Where live working is considered necessary the Authorising Engineer shall ensure that a documented risk assessment is undertaken before giving written authority for work on or near live electrical equipment.
+The Authorising Engineer shall ensure that the people undertaking the work are thoroughly familiar with the risk assessment and that an accompanying safety person is appointed.

 •